 #27: Black to Cobalt Blue Balayage Ombre

 This is a blue ombre/balayage because of the drastic change in dimension and the lighter pieces that come up into the root creating that painted look.
 They were created by licensed cosmetologist Kaitlyn Stephenson of Lubbock, TX.

 Any time you’re considering going with a fashion color like this blue balayage, Stephenson says you have to think about 3 things:

 2. Upkeep.
-It’s a sad fact, fashion colors tend to fade faster than natural-looking colors.
-If you want a color like this you need to be willing to wash your hair with cold water, use a heat protectant any time you’re using heat, use a good leave-in conditioner to keep the cuticle sealed, and be willing to go back to your stylist and get the color refreshed ever so often.
-There are also some color depositing shampoos that are great but will only work for the same color hair all over, will not work for an ombre or hair with multiple colors.
+It’s a sad fact fashion colors tend to fade faster than natural-looking colors.
+If you want a color like this, you need to be willing to wash your hair with cold water, use a heat protectant any time you’re using heat, use a good leave-in conditioner to keep the cuticle sealed and be willing to go back to your stylist and get the color refreshed ever so often.
+Some color-depositing shampoos are also great but will only work for the same color hair rather than an ombre or hair with multiple colors.

 3. Money.
-Because your stylist will need to lighten your hair beforehand, it’s considered a multiple-step process and will definitely cost more than just a basic balayage or color.
+Because your stylist will need to lighten your hair beforehand, it’s a multiple-step process and will cost more than just a basic balayage or color.
 Also, as stated before, fashion colors tend to fade easily.
-So can you afford to see your stylist often and pay for the right products to keep this color fresh and vibrant?”
+So can you see your stylist often and pay for the right products to keep this color fresh and vibrant?”

 #28: Vivid Blue to Purple Blue Ombre

 “This purple and blue ombre shade is great for women open to different colors,” says color specialist Marlene Wagner of Arlington, VA.

 “It was an all-over bleach application,” she explains.
 “Pravana colors were applied and meshed together at the ombre point after washing out the lightener.
 The challenge with this look is that blue hues always fade to green.”